 The first point of courtesy is to see if they just might be already discussing a trade with somebody else.
 It would be rude to interrupt what they are doing just so you don’t have to wait.
 A gentleman would have the patience to wait until his turn, so that he can expect a similar courtesy while he is trading.

 What if the patch they are talking about IS the patch that you want?
-It is extremely rude to bl;urt out:
+It is extremely rude to blurt out:

 Instructor: “I’ll give you more for that patch.”

 You have to stand there and bite your tongue until they are finished with what they’re doing.
 It isn’t your turn yet, nor should you interrupt somebody else’s negotiation with an offer of your own.
-However, if they seem to be taking a long time, you can make a place for yourself in line by pointing to s specific patch and saying to its owner, “I’d like to talk to you about that one.”
+However, if they seem to be taking a long time, you can make a place for yourself in line by pointing to a specific patch and saying to its owner, “I’d like to talk to you about that one.”
 If nothing else, that lets its owner know that there is another possible trade waiting in the wings, so he may not want to drag out what he’s currently doing

 Advance PP slide 18 (2) Ask before touching